nfdi4cat/voc4cat/README.md

 and finally land in the folder `vocabularies` as SKOS-vocabulary files in turtle-format.

-In addition, documentation is created automatically and published on github-pages.
+In addition, html-documentation is created automatically and published on github-pages.

-- The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/docs/`
+- The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/`
-- In repository `nfdi4cat/voc4cat-template` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat-template/vocab_example/docs/](https://nfdi4cat.github.io/voc4cat-template/vocab_example/docs/)
+- In repository `nfdi4cat/voc4cat-template` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat-template/vocab_example/](https://nfdi4cat.github.io/voc4cat-template/vocab_example/)

 ### Creating vocabularies for catalysis or catalytic reaction engineering